skodjob/blog/posts/releases/test-frame-release-0.1.0-alpha2.md

 ### Join the Test-Frame Community

-Test-Frame is more than just a testing tool; it's a growing community of developers passionate about quality software development.
+Test-Frame is more than just a testing library; it's a growing community of developers passionate about quality software development.
-We invite you to join us on [GitHub](https://github.com/skodjob), where you can contribute to the project, share your feedback, and collaborate with fellow developers.
+We invite you to join us on [GitHub](https://github.com/skodjob/test-frame), where you can contribute to the project, share your feedback, and collaborate with fellow developers.
 Whether you're submitting a bug report, proposing new features, or contributing code, your input is invaluable in shaping the future of Test-Frame.

 ### Looking Ahead